 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Lisbon has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Lisbon has few renters and college students.
 But the biggest reason it is quieter in Lisbon than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Lisbon may be for you.

-Lisbon is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Lisbon doesn't have a public transportation system that people use for their commute.

-The education level of Lisbon citizens is a little higher than the average for US cities and towns: 21.21% of adults in Lisbon have at least a bachelor's degree.
+The population of Lisbon overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Lisbon, 21.21% have at least a bachelor's degree.

 The people who call Lisbon home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lisbon residents report their race to be White, followed by Native American.
 Important ancestries of people in Lisbon include Irish, German, French, English, and Italian.